THE JACKIE ROBINSON MUSEUM TO OPEN ITS DOORS JULY 26

 “I’d like very much to recognize JRF’s COO La’Tonya Johnson for her highly skilled and inspired leadership of this project and JRM’s curator, Jennifer Jensen, for her brilliance and passionate commitment on the project,” added Ms. Britton.

-Other celebratory activities surrounding the opening of the Museum this week include a gala on Tuesday evening, a Block Party for 1,500 members of tri-state communities, and a screening of the Uninterrupted and Firelight Films production “After Jackie,” hosted by LeBron James’ and Maverick Carter’s athlete empowerment brand “Uninterrupted" and presented by Chevrolet.
+Other celebratory activities surrounding the opening of the Museum this week include a gala on Tuesday evening, a Block Party for 1,500 members of tri-state communities, and a screening of the Uninterrupted film “After Jackie” presented by Chevrolet and hosted by LeBron James’ and Maverick Carter’s athlete empowerment brand, Uninterrupted.

 The Museum will be open to the general public Thursdays through Sundays starting July 28, from 11 a.m. to 6 p.m.
 Pre-registration is required for entry at www.jackierobinsonmuseum.org.
 Admission is $18 for adults and $15 for seniors, students and children five and older.